 Tigard is home to a variety of community festivals that bring families and adults together to enjoy the cultural and outdoor bounty of the region.
 Festivities include the Festival of Balloons held at Cook Park as part of the Portland Rose Festival, 4th of July fireworks at the Tigard High School stadium and the annual Downtown Tree Lighting that takes place the first weekend in December.

-101-year-old Curtis Tigard, whose grandfather Wilson M. Tigard founded our city in 1852, sat down with cameras rolling on October 1, 2010 and recalled some great tales for use as a historical record.
-Mr. Tigard was born in 1910, and as you'll see in the video, he is witty, conversant and very sharp as he recalls magical moments of his boyhood in Tigard in the early 1900's.
+Curtis Tigard, whose grandfather Wilson M. Tigard founded our city in 1852, sat down with cameras rolling on October 1, 2010 and recalled some great tales for use as a historical record.
+Mr. Tigard was born in 1909, and as you'll see in the video, he is witty, conversant and very sharp as he recalls magical moments of his boyhood in Tigard in the early 1900's.
 Hunting skunks at the foot of Bull Mountain, swimming in Fanno Creek behind where the library now sits, catching crawdads in the Tualatin River, walking 6 miles to and from high school fueled by 6 maple bars after football practice are just some of the stories you'll hear.
 He also discusses finding a job during the Great Depression and how his wife helped the founding of Cook Park half a century ago.
 The interview was conducted, appropriately, in his uncle's home, the John Tigard House (now the Tigard Historical Association,) which was saved from demolition in the 1970's.
-The home was moved 30 years ago and sits on the corner of SW Canterbury Lane and SW 103rd in Tigard.
+The home was moved over 30 years ago and sits on the corner of SW Canterbury Lane and SW 103rd in Tigard.

 The Curtis Tigard interview is available in two file formats: